Doctor of Philosophy (PhD)

 The Doctoral College

-UWS Doctoral College provides support for over 1200 postgraduate research students at the university, creating an interdisciplinary research environment that enables the generation of impactful research.
+UWS Doctoral College provides support for our community of around 600 postgraduate research students at the university, creating an interdisciplinary research environment that enables the generation of impactful research.

 The Doctoral College is here to ensure that your time as a doctoral candidate at UWS is as rewarding and enjoyable as possible and that you are prepared to meet your needs, expectations, and career ambitions.
 The Doctoral Training Programme will equip you for key roles in higher education and beyond, and enables you to make the most of the excitement and challenges of research.